 Two months later, Saveapatrol was given his chance in the $250,000 Auckland Cup and was luckless, running on late for third behind champions, Terror To Love and Adore Me.

-However, the horse wasn’t quite right after the race and Mark opted for some precautionary surgery on Saveapatrol, which revealed a slight tendon tear.
+Suspecting something was slightly amiss with Saveapatrol, Mark opted for precautionary surgery on the heavily built gelding, which revealed he a slight tendon tear.

-Returning 15 months later, all looked well when he won the Thames Cup second-up at Auckland on July 3, 2015.
+Returning 15 months later, all looked well when Saveapatrol won the Thames Cup, second-up, at Auckland on July 3, 2015.

-He returned with an impressive display at the Rangiora trials on September 9, pacing his last 800m in 55.5s to last by a nose from No Doctor Needed and Tiger Tara, but four days later he was sidelined again, this time with a high tendon tear.
-The tear is in the same leg he sustained his previous injury, necessitating another enforced layoff.
+Freshened and set for November’s New Zealand Cup, he returned with an impressive display at the Rangiora trials on September 9, pacing his last 800m in 55.5s to hold No Doctor Needed and Tiger Tara, but four days later he was out again with a high tendon tear in the same leg he sustained his previous pacing injury.

 Rocker Band, a 1:53.3 winning miler first-up in her 4YO racing for the Mark Jones stable, will be a valued broodmare when she returns to Mark at the end of her race career.